 Contents Page No.

 1. Introduction 3

-2. Scope of the Policy 3
+2. Scope of the policy 3

-3. Definition of Money Laundering 3
+3. Definition of money laundering 3

-4. Requirements of the Money Laundering Legislation 4
+4. Requirements of the money laundering legislation 4

-5. The Money Laundering Reporting Officer (MLRO) 4
+5. The money laundering reporting officer (MLRO) 4

-6. Client Identification Procedures 4
+6. Client identification procedures 5

-7. Reporting Procedure and Suspicions of Money Laundering 5
+7. Reporting procedure for suspicions of money laundering 5

-8. Consideration of the Disclosure by the MLRO 6
+8. Consideration of the disclosure by the money laundering reporting officer 6

 9. Training 7

 10. Review 7